jvalduvieco/stdin_to_cloudwatch/README.md

 ## Intention
-Intention behind this tool is to decoupple metrics publishing from the main app.
+Intention behind this tool is to decouple metrics publishing from the main app.
 With this tool publishing is a responsibility of infrastructure.